 You can earn your Bachelor of Science in Accounting in 30–34 months upon completion of a total of 125 semester credits that include major coursework (61 credits), general education and elective requirements.
 Learn about transferring credits toward your program of study.

-After completing your general education requirements, your Accounting program includes the following courses:
+After completing your general education and elective requirements, your Accounting program includes the following courses:

 Accounting Coursework (61 credits)